Pay club membership payment online at Bajaj Finserv

 The Bajaj Finserv's Bharat Bill Payment System does not charge any fee for transactions made through the BBPS platform.

 Clubs and associations need to maintain a detailed account of their income and expenditure to file their taxes.
-Lacking financial knowledge and expertise, a club owner cannot cater to such mandatory requirements.
+If you lack financial knowledge and expertise, a club owner cannot cater to such mandatory requirements.
 Therefore, an accountant is a must in a club or gym who keeps the bank statement updated.
 Additionally, the members should pay their country club membership costs regularly, while the club owner should keep the members informed about the state of expenses during regular meetings.
-Through these methods, you can maintain an account of associations.
+Through these methods, you can maintain an account of finances at associations.

 Yes, Goods and Services Tax (GST) applies to clubs, and this rule came into effect in 2017.
 The GST is levied on country club membership prices or the fee for joining a club.